Two pound coin: Design

 Because of technical difficulties, the 1997-dated coins, which bear the effigy of Queen Elizabeth II by Raphael Maklouf, were not released to circulation until June 1998 (the same time as the 1998-dated coins).
-1998 and later dated coins bear the effigy of the Queen by Ian Rank-Broadley.
+Coins dated 1998 and later bear the effigy of the Queen by Ian Rank-Broadley.
 The Maklouf-effigy coins bear the inscription ELIZABETH II DEI GRATIA REGINA F D on the obverse; the Rank-Broadley coins bear the inscription ELIZABETH II DEI GRA REG FID DEF.

 The reverse of the regular-issue coin, designed by Bruce Rushin, bears a concentric design symbolically representing technological development from the Iron Age, through the Industrial Revolution and the Electronic Age to the Internet, with the inscription TWO POUNDS above the design and the date below.
 An oddity of the design is that it depicts nineteen interlocking gears.
-Because there is an odd number of them, the mechanism could not actually turn.
+Because it is an odd number of gears, the mechanism could not actually turn.
 The coin has the edge inscription STANDING ON THE SHOULDERS OF GIANTS, a quote taken from a letter by Isaac Newton to Robert Hooke, in which he describes how his work was built on the knowledge of those that had gone before him.
 "If I have seen further, it is by standing on the shoulders of giants."
 Newton was Warden and later Master of the Royal Mint.

-In February 2015, the Royal Mint announced a new design featuring Britannia by Antony Dufort replacing the previous design.
+In February 2015, the Royal Mint announced that a new design featuring Britannia by Antony Dufort would replace the previous design.
 The new coins feature the edge inscription QUATUOR MARIA VINDICO, meaning "I claim the four seas", an inscription previously featured on coins bearing the image of Britannia.

-The comparative rarity of the Maklouf-effigy coins has led to an urban myth that they are much more valuable than the other coins, but this is not true – there were over 13 million 1997-dated £2 coins issued.
-Another urban myth about the coin is that putting it in the freezer overnight causes the cupro-nickel centre to pop out, a claim which had been true of some early mintings of the similarly bimetallic Canadian 2 dollar coin.
+In October 2023 the King Charles III two-pound coin was presented; the coin features the national flowers – a rose for England, a daffodil for Wales, a thistle for Scotland and a shamrock for Northern Ireland.
+The coin has the edge inscription IN SERVITIO OMNIUM ("In the service of all"), taken from the King's inaugural speech in September 2022.